Combodo/docker-environment/addons/documentation/how_to.md

 #### Connect from host
 According to the port defined in the `docker-compose.yml`, you can connect to the database with the following url:  [jdbc:mariadb://localhost:3306](jdbc:mariadb://localhost:3308)

+#### Edit configuration
+Modify the `my.cnf` file in the MariaDB conf directory then restart the container.

 ### MySQL

 #### Connect from host
 According to the port defined in the `docker-compose.yml`, you can connect to the database with the following url:  [jdbc:mariadb://localhost:3307](jdbc:mariadb://localhost:3308)

+#### Edit configuration
+Modify the `my.cnf` file in the MySQL conf directory then restart the container.

 ## Adminer